 On cars approaching 17 years old, higher mileage is not necessarily a bad thing.
 In fact, a 997 Carrera that has been well used, could be in a better condition than one that has an attractively low mileage reading.
 Low mileage cars can have hidden issues although rarely is the 997 used as a daily driver, so 10,000 per year would be considered higher mileage.

 You’ll want to take a good look through any documented history available.
 A clear pattern of servicing on higher mileage cars is essential.
-If you’re considering buying a lower mileage 911 Carrera 997, timed intervals between service is the key thing to look for regardless of mileage.
+If you’re considering buying a lower mileage 911 Carrera 997, timed intervals between maintenance is the key thing to look for, regardless of the mileage.

 Attractive Low Mileage – not so fast!

 It’s always great to find a low mileage car, however, the low miles can present a different set of challenges to cars that are designed for 10K miles per year.

 Low mile examples often miss their regular service intervals.
 This can cause time related degradation of the service items to be overlooked.
 Despite a lack of mileage, wear and tear will take place in fluids, tires, brakes, clutch surfaces and oil seals.
 Look to see when the last time the spark plugs were changed – 10 years is the limit regardless of mileage.
 The brake fluid should be flushed every 2 or 3 years.
 Check the DOT on the tires – lots of tread doesn’t mean they’re healthy.
 See more examples below.

 Clearly, low mileage cars attract extra money for the purchase, but make sure you plan additional budget for service work after you purchase the car.